Buyongji Pond /Lotus Lake [부용지]

 In the teaser for Kingdom (킹덤/Kingdeom) (Netflix, 2020 — Season 2), this throne hall is also seen.

-In episodes 1 and 3 of Jewel in the Palace / Dae Jang Geum (대장금) (MBC, 2003-2004) the exterior of Injeongjeon Throne Hall [인정전] was seen.
+In episode 1 of Jewel in the Palace / Dae Jang Geum (대장금) (MBC, 2003-2004), the procession of King Yeonsangun takes place in front of the Injeongjeon Throne Hall [인정전] and in episode 3, King Jungjong’s (Im Ho) procession takes place here too.

 MOVIES FILMED AT INJEONGJEON